Want to sound more natural in English?

 What if I told you that the key to sounding natural is actually about encouraging communication with others?

 Sounding more natural in English involves developing and using conversation skills that enable you to connect to others and engage in natural conversation.

 Skills like softening your language, showing enthusiasm, demonstrating authority, and politely disagreeing.
-Skills like giving compliments, making invitations, and introducing yourself to new people both casually and confidently.
+Skills like giving compliments, asking for feedback, questioning ideas, and introducing yourself to new people both casually and confidently.

-Skills like expressing your emotions and attitude through stress and intonation, common phrases that actually reflect your ideas, and conversation strategies that help you achieve your goals by keeping communication going.
+Skills like expressing your emotions and attitude through stress and intonation, using common phrases that actually reflect your ideas, and utilizing communication strategies that help you achieve your goals by keeping conversations going.

 That’s what native speakers do.
 And you can learn how to do it too.